 Let’s begin the review.

-International Classification of Diseases, Ninth Revision, Clinical Modification (ICD-9-CM)
+International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM)

 ICD-10-CM codes all have three-character categories and one-digit subcategories.
-The subcategory once again follows the decimal point after the category.
+The subcategory follows the decimal point after the category.
 ICD-10-CM codes feature up to three subclassifications.
-These extra subclassifications allow ICD-10-CM to feature much more specific information about the disease or injury described in the diagnosis.
+These extra subclassifications allow ICD-10-CM to feature specific information about the disease or injury described in the diagnosis.
 ICD-10-CM, for example, has codes for laterality—which side of the body the injury or illness is on.

-We transfer between ICD-9-CM and ICD-10-CM through a process called crosswalking.
+We transfer between newer and older versions of coding systems through a process called crosswalking.
 Crosswalking entails the mapping of similar information across similar but distinct data sets.
 You could think of translating between two languages as a sort of crosswalking: ‘bread’ in English is ‘pan’ in Spanish.

 You can crosswalk between any two code sets, but for the sake of simplicity we’ll confine it to ICD-9-CM and ICD-10-CM.